 When will I be notified of my acceptance into the Stanford Orthopedic Residency Program?

-Notification will be sent by email on July 1, 2015.
+Notification will be sent by email on or before July 14, 2017.

 What is the cost of the Orthopaedic Clinical Residency Program?

 There is a $2,500 cost for lab fees.
 Each resident is responsible for textbooks, lab coat, and incidental expenses.
 Residents must plan for living expenses and transportation to clinical and educational sites.
 Although not guaranteed, this fee has been waived in previous years through teaching opportunities within the Stanford Medical School.

 Is an interview required as part of the application process?

 Yes, once you apply you will be contacted to schedule a time for a phone interview.
 A second in-person interview may be required.

 Can I interview at Combined Sections Meeting?